ZJHSteven/owlbear-rodeo-portals/static/store/index.md

 1. Select a character token.
 2. Move it the center of the token into the bounding box of a portal origin.
 3. The character token is automagically moved to the portal's destination.
+4. The viewport of the player (all connections) that moved the token is centered on that token.

 ![Animation: A character token is teleported after entering a portal.]($GITLAB_PAGES$store/enter-portal.gif)